Fornaxian/pixeldrain_web/res/include/md/subscribe.md

 </div>
 {{end}}

-After ordering I will add the subscription to your pixeldrain account.
-This can take a few hours depending on how busy I am at that moment.
-This part will soon be automated.
+After ordering you will receive an e-mail with a link to activate your subscription.
+The subscription will be linked to the pixeldrain account you're currently loggin into.